saifrashed/netfliks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 React allows the building of beautiful lay-outs and components.
 In this project i recreated the Netflix frontpage UI using Create React App.
+This project allowed me to get familiar with the approach that React takes to build components.

 <p align="right">(<a href="#top">back to top</a>)</p>